-How the Remuneration Committee operates the variable pay policy
+How the Group Remuneration Committee operates the variable pay policy

 The Committee operates the share plans in accordance with their respective rules, the Listing Rules and HMRC requirements where relevant.
 The Committee, consistent with market practice, retains discretion over a number of areas relating to the operation and administration of certain plans, including:

 - The form of the award (for example, conditional share award or nil cost option).